Skip to content

 Low FODMAP Diet Milk Options for Your Cup of Coffee

-If you’re in need of a good low FODMAP milk substitute for your daily coffee, here’s a list:
+If you’re in need of a good low FODMAP milk substitute for your daily coffee, here’s a list of milk alternatives:

 • Almond Milk